jaewshin/Holocene/README.md

-# From Scale to Information and Back: Human Social Evolution inthe Holocene
+# Scale and Information-Processing Thresholds in Holocene Social Evolution

 This github repository contains all the codes that were used for analysis in: